Private Tours Entirely Designed Around You

 Recommended to try: Orange pralines, pistachio almond‑paste pralines, and a mixed assortment if you are buying for a few people

 Galler is ideal when you are coming to the end of a Brussels chocolate walk, and you want something a little more playful than another round of classic pralines.
-The flavour combinations are bright, and the variety makes it easy to buy for a few different tastes in one stop.
+The flavor combinations are bright, and the variety makes it easy to buy for a few different tastes in one stop.

 Galler chocolate display counter in Brussels boutique